Frequently Asked Questions

 Investing with Carbon Equity

-Carbon Equity only offers top-tier private market funds with a focus to decarbonise the planet.
+Carbon Equity only offers top-tier private market funds with a focus to decarbonize the planet.
 We pool investments through our Carbon Equity investment vehicles.
 This means that all cash transfers, fees and expenses are paid through our investment vehicles.
 Carbon Equity represents you as an investor towards the underlying funds.
-To ensure secure and efficient fund investment & management we work with best in class partners such as Trustmoore, Finnius, Zuidbroek and Amstone.
+To ensure secure and efficient fund investment & management we work with best in class partners such as AssetCare, Finnius, Zuidbroek and Amstone.

 Crowdfunding platforms enable you to invest in single companies.
 Typically, you must do your own homework on the opportunity.
 The risk of a single company failing is very high — hence the risk of crowdfunding is typically very high.